Structure steps in order to get tests to pass consistently.

 The simpler and more user-friendly your language is, the faster and more reliable your results will be.

-If you would like testers to look for something that might be difficult for them to understand or if it's complex for you to describe, consider adding an image into the step so they know exactly what to look for.
-The same works for a text file—just drag and drop them into the step!
+If you'd like testers to look for something that might be difficult for them to understand or if is complex for you to describe, consider adding an image into the step so they know exactly what to look for.
+This includes GIFs, and the same works for a text file—just drag and drop them into the step!

 Questions?
 We're here to help!